 At low heights, the Brown-Gitler spectra have been used to realize these splittings.
 It is well-known that there is a splitting where $q = 2(p-1)$.
 In the 1980's, Mahowald constructed the following splitting of $bo \smash bo$ in terms of integral Brown-Gitler spectra \cite[Thm~2.4]{mahowald_splitting}:

 Subsequently, Kane used Mahowald's methods to construct an analogous splitting for $BP\langle 1 \rangle \smash BP\langle 1 \rangle$ at odd primes \cite[Thm~11.1]{kane}:

 This might lead one to guess that all of these splittings are realizable when the relevant Brown-Gitler spectra exist.
 However, things get more interesting at height $2$: Davis and Mahowald demonstrated that the isomorphism for $tmf$ (\ref{tmf}) is not realizable, by showing that the homotopy groups of $tmf \smash tmf$ and $\bigvee_{k=0}^{\infty}\Sigma^{qk}tmf \smash bo_{k} $ are not isomorphic \cite{davis_mahowald}.
-In spite of this, it is still conjectured that the at height $n=2$, the splitting (\ref{eqn6}) can be realized for all primes.
+In spite of this, it was still conjectured that at the height $n=2$, the splitting (\ref{eqn6}) could be realized for all primes.